FiveTechSoft/mod_harbour/osx/readme.md

 sudo mkdir -p /usr/local/httpd/modules

+**5.** Go to /usr/local/httpd/modules and create this symlink:

+ln -sf /Users/anto/mod_harbour/osx/mod_harbour.so mod_harbour.so

 **Included by default Apache in OSX is uncomplete, so first this to do is to properly install it:**